EtheaDev/MarkdownShellExtensions/README.md

 3. To install manually the dll run the `Unregister_Register.cmd` (run-as-administrator): notice that you must change the path into cmd file.

 ## Release Notes ##

+23 May 2024: ver.
+2.2.4
+- Fixed Registration of dll extension during Setup
+- Updated the latest Image32 library

 21 May 2024: ver.
 2.2.3
 - Added Packages in External Sources